ahujaesh/birthday-surprise/README.md

 A repository with the source code for the first part of my friend's birthday gift - hosted [here](https://ahujaesh.github.io/birthday-surprise/).
-If you see any errors or want to help, feel free to open an issue, pull request, or email me here - ahuja.eshaan0@gmail.com!
+If you see any errors or want to help, feel free to open an issue, fork this repository and start a pull request, or just email me here - [ahuja.eshaan0@gmail.com](mailto:ahuja.eshaan0@gmail.com)!

 An overview of this repository: